OHNLP/LivingSRMA/README.md

-# Living Network Meta Analysis
+# Living Systematic Review and Meta-analysis (LivingSRMA)

-The Living Network Meta Analysis System is a platform for researchers
+The Living Systematic Review and Meta-analysis (SRMA) platform is designed for researchers to conduct SRMAs.

+The whole system is deployed in a Microsoft Azure Cloud server for international access.
+The details of how to access to the production server is described in the `\docs`.

 # Production Environment Setup